Sober Curious: Exploring Your Relationship With Alcohol

 Psychoeducation: Alcohol and Emotional Regulation

-Research on addiction neuroscience shows alcohol interacts with the brain’s reward, stress, and inhibitory systems, reinforcing repeated use through dopamine learning and emotional relief pathways (Volkow et al., 2016).
+Research on addiction neuroscience shows alcohol interacts with the brain’s reward, stress, and inhibitory systems (Volkow et al., 2016).

 Try tracking your experiences honestly for 2 weeks.

-Motivational Interviewing research describes ambivalence as a normal part of change rather than evidence that someone is “not serious” or “not ready” (Miller & Rollnick, 2013).
+Motivational Interviewing research describes ambivalence as a normal part of change (Miller & Rollnick, 2013).

 Do I like who I become while drinking?